Raspberry Pi – RS232 Serial Interface Options (Revisit)

 Software use of the Serial Port

-If you intend to use the serial port for a software application running on the Raspberry Pi, there is a bit of configuration required to disable the console from using this port.
+If you plan to utilize the serial port for a software application running on the Raspberry Pi, a setup adjustment is necessary to prevent the console from occupying this port.
 By default, the serial port is configured as a console port for interacting with the Linux OS shell.
-The following steps will guide you through disabling the port from console access.
+The following instructions will guide you through disabling the port for console access.

 First, lets make of backup of the two files that we intend to modify.